Institutional Conflict of Interest Policy

 Who is Governed by this Policy

-• The university and Covered Individuals who have authority to act on behalf of the institution.
-Covered Individuals include but is not limited to, Board of Trustees, President, Provost and Executive Vice President for Academic Affairs, Executive Vice President and Chief Administration Officer, Vice Provosts, Vice President and Chief Financial Officer, Vice President for Health Affairs, Vice Presidents, Deans, vice and associate deans, department chairs, and other institutional administrators, particularly individuals having oversight of research, with special attention to human subject research.
-This policy also requires review of conflicts of interest involving department chairs, division chiefs, institute and center directors, Institutional Review Board chairs, the Conflict of Interest and Institutional Conflict of Interest committee chairs, and chairs of other similar committees that might be created in the future.
+- The university and Covered Individuals who have authority to act on behalf of the institution.
+Covered Individuals include but is not limited to, Board of Trustees, President, Provost and Executive Vice President for Academic Affairs, Vice Provosts, Executive Vice President and Chief Financial Officer, Vice President for Health Affairs, vice presidents, deans, vice and associate deans, department chairs, and other institutional administrators, particularly individuals having oversight of research, with special attention to human subject research.
+This policy also requires reviews of conflicts of interest involving department chairs, division chiefs, institute and center directors, Institutional Review Board chairs, the Conflict of Interest and Institutional Conflict of Interest committee chairs, and chairs of other similar committees that might be created in the future.

 Policy